Virtual Tours of the Historic Sites

 This beautifully restored landmark on the Restoration Trail, known as Liberty Hall, was home to Joseph Smith III and his family from 1881-1905.
 The historic home once bustled with energy as the center of social and religious life for members of the Lamoni community.
 Join Steve Smith, Liberty Hall site director, and Barb Walden on July 28 to hear the stories behind this beautifully restored historic site and the four church presidents who once called it home. |

-If you enjoyed the virtual tours, consider making a donation to support the maintenance and preservation of the Community of Christ historic sites featured in the virtual tours.
-Follow the link below to make an online donation.
+To help support the development of additional online resources and educational material for all ages, please follow the link below to make an online donation.
 You can also send a gift through the mail by sending it to: Community of Christ Historic Sites Foundation, P. O. Box 338, Nauvoo, IL 62354.
 Thank you for helping preserve the past!

-If you enjoyed the virtual tours, consider making a donation to support the maintenance and preservation of the Community of Christ historic sites featured in the virtual tours.
-Follow the link below to make an online donation.
+To help support the development of additional online resources and educational material for all ages, please follow the link below to make an online donation.
 You can also send a gift through the mail by sending it to: Community of Christ Historic Sites Foundation, P. O. Box 338, Nauvoo, IL 62354.
 Thank you for helping preserve the past!